 You will deliver your pitch at different times and occasions, including the following:

-- Career fairs present an opportunity to meet representatives from various firms.
+- Career fairs present an opportunity to meet representatives from various companies.
 These individuals will meet many students or candidates, so it is important that you make sure your pitch is short and crisp.
 Also be certain to do your research on their company, as many candidates do not.

 - Networking events enable you to first meet someone in a more relaxed setting.